Safe sex: Ineffective methods

 Most methods of contraception are not effective at preventing the spread of STIs.
 This includes birth control pills, vasectomy, tubal ligation, periodic abstinence, IUDs and multiple non-barrier methods of pregnancy prevention.
-However, condoms, when used correctly, significantly reduces the risks of STI transmission and unwanted pregnancy.
+However, condoms, when used correctly, significantly reduce the risks of STI transmission and unwanted pregnancy.

 The spermicide nonoxynol-9 has been claimed to reduce the likelihood of STI transmission.
 However, a technical report from 2001 by the World Health Organization has shown that nonoxynol-9 is an irritant and can produce tiny tears in mucous membranes, which may increase the risk of transmission by offering pathogens more easy points of entry into the system.
-They reported that nonoxynol-9 lubricant do not have enough spermicide to increase contraceptive effectiveness cautioned they should not be promoted.
+They reported that nonoxynol-9 lubricant does not have enough spermicide to increase contraceptive effectiveness, and cautioned that they should not be promoted.
 There is no evidence that spermicidal condoms are better at preventing STI transmission compared to condoms that do not have spermicide.
-If used properly, spermicidal condoms can prevent pregnancy, but there is still an increased risk that nonoxynyl-9 can irritate the skin, making it more susceptible for infections.
+If used properly, spermicidal condoms can prevent pregnancy, but there is still an increased risk that nonoxynyl-9 can irritate the skin, making it more susceptible to infections.

 The use of a diaphragm or contraceptive sponge provides some women with better protection against certain sexually transmitted infections, but they are not effective for all STIs.

-Hormonal methods of preventing pregnancy (such as oral contraceptives [i.e. 'The pill'], depoprogesterone, hormonal Intrauterine devices, the vaginal ring, and the patch) offer no protection against STIs.
-The copper IUD and the hormonal IUD provide an up to 99% protection against pregnancies but no protection against STIs.
-Women with copper intrauterine device may be subject to greater risk of infection from bacterial infectious such as gonorrhea or chlamydia, although this is debated.
+Hormonal methods of preventing pregnancy (such as oral contraceptives [i.e., 'The pill'], depoprogesterone, hormonal Intrauterine devices, the vaginal ring, and the patch) offer no protection against STIs.
+The copper IUD and the hormonal IUD provide up to 99% protection against pregnancy, but no protection against STIs.
+Women with a copper intrauterine device may be subject to greater risk of infection from bacterial infections such as gonorrhea or chlamydia, although this is debated.

 Coitus interruptus (or "pulling out"), in which the penis is removed from the vagina or mouth before ejaculation, may reduce transmission of STIs or rates of pregnancy but still carries significant risk.
 This is because pre-ejaculate, a fluid that oozes from the penile urethra before ejaculation, may contain STI pathogens.
 Additionally, the microbes responsible for some diseases, including genital warts and syphilis, can be transmitted through skin-to-skin or mucous membrane contact.